raynamharris/IntegrativeProjectWT2015/RmdFiles/01b_behavior_figures.md

 scoresdf$APA <- factor(scoresdf$APA, levels = c("control", "consistent", "conflict"))
 ```

+First, I visualze the group mean and standard error for the time it takes before an individual mouse enters the spatial region marked "schock zone" or equivilent (Fig. 1A).

 ``` r
 # plotting mean and se for time to first entrance
 firstentrance <- ggplot(behaviorsummaryTime, aes(x=, TrainSessionComboNum, y=m, color=APA)) +